Sea Too

 Nature loss is also accelerating in the Baltic Sea: just under a quarter of the habitat types along the Finnish coast are endangered, and another quarter are degrading.
 The main cause of underwater nature loss in the Baltic Sea is eutrophication, which is being exacerbated by climate change.

-Stopping nature loss requires the proactive conservation and restoration of nature and a reduction in eutrophication emissions – but above all, it requires a change in our values, attitudes and actions.
+Stopping nature loss requires proactive conservation and restoration of nature and a reduction in eutrophication emissions – but above all, it requires a change in our values, attitudes and actions.

-Common eelgrass meadows provide nourishment and protection for dozens of Baltic Sea species, and their roots bind bottom sediment, thereby reducing erosion and water turbidity.
-They also improve water quality by binding nutrients.
+Common eelgrass forms extensive and dense seabed meadows that provide nourishment and protection for dozens of Baltic Sea species.
+Their roots bind bottom sediment, thereby reducing erosion and water turbidity, and they also improve water quality by binding nutrients.

 Stopping nature loss requires a change in the relationship between humans and sea